We find the 10 best options, so you can make informed decisions on tons of products and services.

 One of the many positive effects of today’s digitally connected world is that it’s much easier to work remotely than ever before.
 Now you can work from home, from a café, or from the top of a mountain—as long as you have an internet connection and the right tools, that is.

 There are dozens of tools for remote workers which help with everything from communicating with your home office to keeping you organized.
-Picking the right combination of tools makes you more productive and helps you keep on top of everything while working remotely.
-Some tools are optional, like music streaming or meditation apps, which help keep you in the right headspace for productive work but aren’t really vital to getting the job done.
-Here are the apps and tools that you can’t work remotely without.
+Picking the right combination of tools makes you more productive and helps you keep on top of all of your obligations even while working remotely.

-When you’re working remotely, you usually need a way to share your current projects and work materials securely and to be able to collaborate on them smoothly and seamlessly.
-Safely encrypted applications such as Dropbox and Google Drive have plenty of space for saving files and project materials and allow you to set permission levels so that you can permit each contact to have just as much access to your work as you want.
+Safely encrypted applications such as Google Drive have plenty of space for saving files and project materials and allow you to set permission levels so that you can permit each contact to have just as much access to your work as you want.

 Google Drive is free and permits you to save, share, and work on documents, videos, photos, PDFs, and other file formats.
 The easy search options and folder hierarchies help you to always be able to find what you need and sync it for working offline.